MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 # Combine files: CSV documents

-In Power Query, you have the *Combine files* experience to combine multtiple files from a given data source.
+In Power Query, you have the *Combine files* experience to combine multiple files from a given data source.
 This article will showcase how the experience works when the files that you want to combine are CSV files.
 You can read an overview of the *Combine files* experience from the article [Combine files: Overview](combine-files-overview.md).

 ## About the sample files used

 All CSV files used in this example have the same structure and same extension (csv).
-For the combine files experience, it is imperative that all files you want to combine have the same structure and extension.
+For the combine files experience, it's imperative that all files you want to combine have the same structure and extension.

 For this example, there's a total of 12 CSV files.
 The following image shows the first 15 rows of the file for the month of January.

 ![Sample CSV file for January 2019](images/me-combine-files-csv-sample-csv-file.png)

 Each file contains sales data for one particular month of the calendar year 2019.
-The amount of rows varies from file to file, but all files have a header section in the first four rows.
+The number of rows varies from file to file, but all files have a header section in the first four rows.
 Then they have the column headers in row 5 and the data for the table starts from row 6 downwards.

-The goal is to combine all twelve files into a single table that will look like the following table.
+The goal is to combine all 12 files into a single table that will look like the following table.

 ![Sample final combined table](images/me-combine-files-csv-final-table.png)

-You can follow along with this example by downloading the sample files used in this article from the following [Download link](csv-files.zip).
+You can follow along with this example by downloading the sample files used in this article from the following [download link](csv-files.zip).
 You can place those files inside the  data source of your choice, such as a local folder, SharePoint folder, Blob Storage, Azure Data Lake, or other data source that provides the *File system view*.

 For simplicity, this article will be using the *Folder* connector.
-You can read more about the Folder connector from the [Folder](Connectors/Folder.md) article.
+To learn more about the Folder connector, see [Folder](Connectors/Folder.md).

 ## Table preview dialog